alex-z-98/Empatium-Registration/README.md

 # Empatium-Registration

-To start the server use:\n
+To start the server use:

-npm install\n
+npm install

 node app.js